Quickstarts are pre-made applications you can start a project from, instead of starting from scratch.

 - Helm chart to run your application inside Kubernetes

-- register a webhook on the remote git repository to your teams Jenkins
+- a webhook is registered on the remote git repository which triggers prow/lighthouse to trigger a tekton pipeline

-- add the git repository to your teams Jenkins
+- add the repository to the prow configuration

 - trigger the first pipeline